rndmorris/Salis-Arcana/docs/bugfixes.md

 Makes the server correctly handle multiple players interacting with a Thaumatorium at the same time and cleans up client-side `Container`s when the player closes the GUI.

-### Prevent Consumption of Phials when Applied to Banners
+## Prevent Consumption of Phials when Applied to Banners

-**Config option:** `bannerPhialConsumption`
+**Config option:** `bannerReturnPhials`

-Changes the behavior of banners when having a pattern added.

-- `FREE` - adding a pattern to a banner does not consume the phial or the essentia.
-- `ESSENTIA` (default) - adding a pattern to a banner will consume the phial and return an empty phial.
-- `PHIAL` - the entire phial is consumed (the vanilla behavior of Thaumcraft's banners)
+Applying patterns to banners will only consume the essentia, and not the phial in which it is stored.